IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Please note also that if you are going to make a pull request updating ``conf/solr/schema.xml`` with fields you have added, you should first load all the custom metadata blocks in ``scripts/api/data/metadatablocks`` (including ones you don't care about) to create a complete list of fields.
 (This might change in the future.)
+Please see :ref:`update-solr-schema-dev` in the Developer Guide.

 Reloading a Metadata Block
 --------------------------